NVIDIA/libglvnd/README.md

   mapping?
 How would this be implemented?
 Should we add new API calls to "GLX Next"?

+  * Note that the (drawable -> screen -> vendor) mapping is an internal detail of libGLX.
+The ABI provided to the vendor library exposes a mapping from drawables to (screen, vendor) pairs.
+The interface does not make any assumptions about how screens and vendors correspond to each other.

 * Along the same lines, would it be useful to include a "glXGetProcAddressFromVendor()" or "glXGetProcAddressFromScreen()" entrypoint in a new GLX version to obviate the need for this library in future